An official website of the European Union. See all European Institutions

-Top products traded between the EU and the Philippines remain transport, office/telecoms equipment; machinery; and food.
-Electronics remains the strongest export product of the Philippines to the EU but growth (food and manufactured products) in other sectors can be noted thanks to the GSP+-preferences (processed food, food/agri, some footwear and textiles).
+Top products traded between the EU and the Philippines are dominated by machinery, transport equipment; machinery; chemicals, food products and electronic components.
+Office and telecommunication equipment and machinery are the strongest export product of the Philippines to the EU but growth in other sectors can be noted thanks to the GSP+-preferences.

 Philippines total trade in services with the world according to the World Bank in 2014 is 16% of GDP at market prices (around US$ 46 billion (€38 billion).
 Bilateral trade in services between EU and the Philippines in 2014 was €3.3 billion, 5% growth from 2013.
 Import (from Philippines) and export (to the Philippines) of services grew by 6% and 3% respectively.
 The Philippines also had a steady export of services in the tourism and transport sector.